hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03f-Graphics.md

     }
   </pre>

   How do you set the graphic context of the above canvas for drawing in 2D?
-What would you use instead of the AAA string in the code above?
+What would you use instead of the __AAA__ string in the code above?

   a. `canvas.createContext('webgl');`<br/>
   b. `canvas.createContext('2d');`<br/>
   c. `canvas.getContext('2d');`<br/>
   d. `canvas.getContext();`<br/>

-  Ans:
+  Ans: c<br/>
+  Explanation: The correct way to get a context for 2D graphics is `ctx = canvas.getContext('2d');`.

 3. Where is my pixel?